Aerospace & Transportation Project Division

 ■Business jet services

 We are accumulating projects targeting new and existing customers and steadily increasing the scale of our business.
 Through such initiatives as the Phenix Jet Group, in which we began investing in 2017, and a new venture with ANA Holdings, with which we began collaborating in 2018, we are creating high value-added services with the goal of further increasing our earnings.
+We will endeavor to expand our business from various angles in order to provide our clients with a greater variety of proposals in the future.

 ■Airport management business